 Customers will have the opportunity to learn a bit about the science behind why coffees taste the way they do, different brewing methods and even taste some coffees for themselves.
 Appropriate for adults.
 Space is limited; registration is required.
 Please visit our online calendar to register.

-The chile ristra is a common – and useful – decoration to hang outside of your home.
-Gather with friends and neighbors to learn about this tradition, and make a chile ristra to spice up your cooking and home décor.
+The chile ristra is a common, and useful, decoration hanging outside homes all over New Mexico.
+Get together with friends and neighbors to learn about this unique tradition, and make a chile ristra to use for cooking and to bring good luck to your home.
 Appropriate for adults.
-Space is limited; online registration required.
+Space is limited; registration is required.

 Work in teams to create a parachute for water balloons using some good – not great – and some downright awful supplies.
 Success is a safe landing or the biggest smash possible.
 Build good or bad parachutes – the floor will sort out the rest.
 Appropriate for students in grades 6-12.
 Space is limited; registration is required.